izanmubarak/Cryptora/Deployment/README.md

 ## Hosting Cryptora on OpenShift

 Cryptora was once hosted on OpenShift, but a change in their service offerings made it so that you can't indefinitely run a free server - you have to renew it every 60 days, unless you choose one of their paid options.
 Hosting Cryptora on OpenShift is still possible, but with the main caveat that you cannot (as far as I know) add a `tokens.txt` file to your server after the fact - it needs to be in your git repository, as OpenShift actually connects directly to a GitHub repository.
 To get around this, you can fork this repository, add your `tokens.txt` file to your fork, and follow the setup process that OpenShift has for Python apps.
 Once you have it running, you can set your forked repository to "Private" on GitHub, so that your tokens are not exposed to the public.
-If you wish to make any changes to your fork, you have to set the repository to "Public", make the changes, and then set it back to "Private."
+If you wish to make any changes to your fork, you have to set the repository to "Public", make the changes, set it back to "Private", and then make a new instance on OpenShift.

 ## Hosting Cryptora on PythonAnywhere